-(3 courses: 9 semester, 12 quarter units) At least two academic disciplines are required.
+(2 courses: 6 semester, 8 quarter units) Two academic disciplines are required.

-The Social and Behavioral Sciences requirement shall be fulfilled by completion of at least three courses dealing with individual behavior and with behavior in human social, political, and economic institutions.
-The three courses used must be from a minimum of two academic disciplines or in an interdisciplinary sequence.
-The pattern of coursework completed shall provide opportunities for students to develop understanding of the perspectives and research methods of the social and behavioral sciences.
+The Social and Behavioral Sciences requirement shall be fulfilled by completion of two courses dealing with individual behavior and with behavior in human social, political, and economic institutions.
+The two courses used must be from two academic disciplines or in an interdisciplinary sequence (e.g., an inherently interdisciplinary prefix [cf., Humanities or Global Studies] or if one of the two courses is cross-listed [cf., Psychology and Women's Studies]).
+The pattern of course-work completed shall provide opportunities for students to develop understanding of the perspectives and research methods of the social and behavioral sciences.
 Problems and issues in these areas should be examined in their contemporary, historical, and geographical settings.
-Students who have completed this requirement will have been exposed to a pattern of coursework designed to help them gain an understanding and appreciation of the contributions and perspectives of men, women and of ethnic and other minorities and a comparative perspective on both Western and non-Western societies.
+Students who have completed this requirement will have been exposed to a pattern of course-work designed to help them gain an understanding and appreciation of the contributions and perspectives of men, women and of ethnic and other minorities and a comparative perspective on both Western and non-Western societies.
 The material should be presented from a theoretical point of view and focus on core concepts and methods of the discipline rather than on personal, practical, or applied aspects.
-CSU campuses have the discretion on whether to allow courses used to satisfy the CSU United States History, Constitution and American Ideals (AI) graduation requirement to also count in Areas 3B or 4.
+CSU campuses have the discretion on whether to allow courses used to satisfy the CSU

+United States History, Constitution and American Ideals (AI) graduation requirement to also count in Areas 3B or 4.